 Christ presents in this passage a logical argument from lesser to greater: if we care for animals and untie them on the Sabbath so they can eat and drink, how much more does God care for us, His own children, and frees us on the Sabbath day and every day?
+Human beings are the most valuable of God's creation, as we are created in His image and likeness.
+Every human being is an icon of Christ.

 The purpose of the Sabbath is not to avoid all activity but to use it to celebrate God's love of us, our love of Him, and His love for all humanity.
 As a result of God's love, human beings are more important than our sins, failures, and even rules.
 As Saint Nektarios of Aegina says, "Love should never be sacrificed for the sake of some dogmatic difference."
 Christ came to show us that the most important commandment is the commandment of love.